Italo Gismondi: Life

 Elsewhere in Italy Gismondi worked with the Soprintendenza alle Antichità degli Abruzzi and Molise, in Abruzzo and Molise, for the Soprintendenza of Umbria and for the Soprintendenza for excavation in Eastern Sicily.
 He also carried out archaeological work in Libya, Cyrene and Tripolitania.

+After his death, his work was donated to the Archaeological Superintendency of Latium–Ostia Office and the City of Rome.
+It remained private until a 2007 exhibition of Gismondi's work at Palazzo Altemps in Rome revived interest for the author's work.